Great Plains Shelterbelt

 The Great Plains Shelterbelt was a project to create windbreaks in the Great Plains states of the United States, that began in 1934.
 President Franklin D. Roosevelt initiated the project in response to the severe dust storms of the Dust Bowl, which resulted in significant soil erosion.
 The United States Forest Service believed that planting trees on the perimeters of farms would reduce wind velocity and lessen evaporation of moisture from the soil.
-By 1942, 220 million trees had been planted, covering 18600 sqmi in a 100-mile-wide zone from Canada to the Brazos River in Texas.
+By 1942, 220 million trees had been planted, covering 18600 sqmi in a 100 mile wide zone from the Canadian border in North Dakota to the Brazos River in Texas.
 Even as of 2007, "the federal response to the Dust Bowl, including the Prairie States Forestry Project which planted the Great Plains Shelterbelt and creation of the Soil Erosion Service, represents the largest and most-focused effort of the [U.S.] government to address an environmental problem".